-Estate Agents are protected from their own stupidity, because it’s not a hugely regulated industry.
+Estate agents are for the most part protected from their own stupidity, because it’s not a hugely regulated industry.

-It’s extremely difficult to claim anything against Estate Agents, unless they do something blatantly illegal.
-It’s amazing how British consumers have more rights when buying a tin of baked beans when compared to spending tens of thousands of pounds on bricks and mortar.
+It’s notoriously extremely difficult to claim any compensation from estate agents.
+It’s amazing how British consumers have more rights when buying a tin of baked beans compared to spending tens of thousands of pounds on their home.

 3] The Wanker Mobile

 4] “This property is extremely popular”

 Needless to say, estate agents aren’t short of a trick or two.